ayp1359/CodePath-Twitter/README.md

 CodePath-Twitter
 ================
-This is a basic twitter app to read and compose tweets the [Twitter API](https://apps.twitter.com/).
+This is a basic twitter app to read and compose tweets using the [Twitter API](https://apps.twitter.com/).

 Time spent: 15 hours